HsiangHung/Machine_Learning_Note/ML_application/NLP/TF-IDF.md

-# Tf-Idf and Match Score
+# TF-IDF and Match Score

 Assume we have 3 documents in the corpus: